OptimalLockdown/Covid19inEngland/docsource/Prediction.rst

 Number of infected
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Prediction of the total number of infected people who are diagnosed (most of them needing hospitalisation).

-and the number of hospital beds needed for COVID-19 patients per day.
+Prediction of the cumulative total number of infected people who are diagnosed (most of them needing hospitalisation), and the daily number of new diagnoses.

 .. content-tabs::